 Gastroparesis, also called delayed gastric emptying, is a disorder of the digestive tract that causes food to remain in the stomach for a period of time that’s longer than average.

-Gastroparesis (also called delayed gastric emptying) is a progressive disorder that causes food to remain in the stomach for longer than normal periods.
-Because the nerves that move food through the digestive tract are damaged, the muscles do not work as they normally would.
-As a result, food often sits in the stomach undigested.
+This occurs because the nerves that move food through the digestive tract are damaged, so muscles don’t work properly.
+As a result, food sits in the stomach undigested.

 - vomiting of undigested food